 What types of surgery are available to correct a VSD?

 There are two types of surgery available to correct a VSD: the intra-cardiac technique and the trans-catheter technique.
-Which surgical technique is chosen is an individualized decision based upon the nature of the VSD and associated side effects on the patient's heart and lungs.
+The surgical technique is chosen based upon the nature of the VSD and associated side effects on the patient's heart and lungs.
 The intra-cardiac approach is the most common technique and is done while the patient is under cardiopulmonary bypass (a "heart-lung machine") and is an open-heart operation.
 This is the procedure of choice for most children and at most pediatric surgical centers.
-Another technique uses surgical instruments that are passed through catheters placed in the patient's large blood vessels into the heart.
+A second technique uses surgical instruments that are passed through catheters placed in the patient's large blood vessels into the heart.
 This "trans-catheter approach" is generally more difficult and should only be considered on select patients and at pediatric centers that have expertise in such a procedure.

 What is the outlook (prognosis) after a VSD is repaired?